 People with a sexually transmitted disease

-People who have had > 1 sex partner during the previous 6 mo
+People who have had > 1 sex partner during the previous 6 months

 Health care and public safety workers potentially exposed to blood or other infectious body fluids

-People who have diabetes and are < 60 yr (or ≥ 60 yr if their risk of acquiring HBV is considered increased)
+People who have diabetes and are < 60 years old (or ≥ 60 years if their risk of acquiring HBV is considered increased)

-People with end-stage renal disease, HIV, or chronic liver disease
+People with end-stage renal disease who receive dialysis, HIV infection, or chronic liver disease, or hepatitis C

 Household contacts and sex partners of people who are HBsAg-positive

 Clients and staff members of institutions and nonresidential day care facilities for people with developmental disabilities